-The clues for a bad, unprepared, inexperienced, or nervous interviewer are many:
+You see the clues for a bad, unprepared, inexperienced, or nervous interviewer.

 The air of distraction is a red flag that helps you recognize the kind of interviewer you are dealing with.
 You can’t tidy their desk, but you can bring copies of your resume that will help give focus.
 Use the interruptions to take time to focus on how you will proceed.

 When an interruption concludes, you can look down at a note on your pad (always take a note pad -- it shows that you pay attention, and makes you look efficient), and say, “We were talking about….”